 There are a number of compelling reasons why National Curriculum levels have been dropped.
 While the original idea of levels was that children worked their way up the levels, they have become overly influenced by other factors.
 Children were labelling themselves and comparing themselves to others in an adverse way, and they have been encouraged to move at an undue pace through the levels.
 But what are schools and individual teachers doing to respond to these changes and will these responses be acceptable to inspectors?

-Fundamentals of Assessment in schools
+- Fundamentals of great assessment in schools

 • What approaches are being developed for recording attainment and progress?